 - Remember to ask for a pain pill before you leave the hospital.
-This will make the ride home more comfortable. - Plan on wearing loose-fitting street clothes that do not have tight elastic at the waist or ankles.
-Put your operated leg in your pants first. - Sit in the front passenger seat of the car and recline the backrest a little. - Always wear your seatbelt. - If you are traveling a long distance, plan to get out of the car and stretch every hour.
-This will keep you from getting too stiff and will also help prevent blood clots in your legs. - Do not drive until your surgeon tells you it is ok to do so.
+This will make the ride home more comfortable. - Plan on wearing loose-fitting street clothes that do not have tight elastic at the waist or ankles. - Sit in the front passenger seat of the car and recline the backrest a little. - Always wear your seatbelt. - If you are traveling a long distance, plan to get out of the car and stretch every hour.
+This will keep you from getting too stiff and will also help prevent blood clots in your legs.